 - Students are allowed 1 appointment per day, ranging from 30 minutes to 1.5 hours

 - Students will be asked to read their assignment aloud, as this allows the student and consultant to hear more easily any gaps in flow or understanding

 - Writing Consultants can work with a hard or digital copy of the assignment

-- Writing Consultants can cover anywhere from 2-8 pages during an hour long appointment, depending on the writing level
+- Writing Consultants can cover anywhere from 2-3 pages during a 30-minute appointment, depending on the writing level

 During your appointment, your writing consultant will...